Massive Ego: Formation and Nite Klub Skewl (1996–2010)

 Massive Ego was formed in 1996 with original band members; Marc Massive and Andy J Thirwall.
 Fronting the band from the start, ex-model and dancer for Boy George's 90s band Jesus Loves You and MC Kinky.
 Marc joined Ezee Possee as a dancer, before they released their single Everything Starts with an 'E' on Boy George's small independent label, More Protein.
 Marc went on to DJ and co-curate London's ACT ART events for several years.
 Dan Black and Stuart 'Barnaby' Moffatt joined the band's line-up in the same year.
-The band performed their first live gig in January 1996 at Club Skinny at HQ's in Camden, one of two clubnights, along with Arcadia in Soho, which formed the core of the Romo scene.
+The band performed their first live gig in January 1996 at Club Skinny at HQ's in Camden, the latter featuring a young Dan Black on guitar. one of two clubnights, along with Arcadia in Soho, which formed the core of the Romo scene.
 On 12 October, Massive Ego were featured on the cover of Boyz magazine.

 In 1997, You Think You're a Man a Hi-NRG cover of Divine, was released as the band's debut single.
 In 1997 and '98, they performed at Summer Rites Fest in Brockwell Park, Brixton.
 Planet Earth was the second single, released in 1999, a cover of Duran Duran.
 September 2000 saw the band playing their first Pride festival in Nottingham.

 2002 saw Steady (Eddie Orange Dasher) join the band on keyboards.
 Steady had previously been in Leigh Bowery's band Minty, The Offset, as well as his own bands Elizabeth Bunny and Sweetie.
 A third single; My Heart Goes Bang (Get Me to the Doctor) (vs. Miss Dusty 'O') a Dead Or Alive cover, was released later that year.
 A radio edit of unreleased track, Murder, was the b-side to the single, and featured Steady on guitars as well as synths.
 Dean Bright (ex-Dead Or Alive) also joined the band that year.
 Bright was also a fashion designer, whose credits included the purple coat worn by Pete Burns in both the video for You Spin Me Round (Like a Record) and on the cover of the album Youthquake.

 Oliver Frost joined the band in 2004, on keyboards.
 Massive Ego played Brighton Pride in the same year.

 In 2005, Steady committed suicide.
 The song Low Life was later written as a dedication to his memory.

-The long-awaited debut album, Nite Klub Skewl was released in 2007.
-Which included all three of the previously released singles.
+The long-awaited debut album, Nite Klub Skewl was released in 2007, which included all three of the previously released singles.
 The album consisted mostly of covers, but also had original songs, such as Murder, Fight the Feeling, Wrecked and Nite Klub Skewl.

 On 13 March 2009 the compilation Master & Servant was released.
 It featured eleven of twelve tracks from Nite Klub Skewl plus three new tracks, including the single Sex Drive, the second Dead Or Alive cover released as a single, on 30 October later that year.

 Massive Ego played Pride London in 2010.